AltaPay/plugin-wordpress/README.md

 ## Changelog

+3.2.6
+> * Fix: Issue when switching the payment method on the same order

 3.2.5
 > * Update minimum PHP supported version to 7.0
 > * Fix: Capture and refund amount calculation issue on quantity change in order grid